What Is a Portable Washing Machine and How Does It Work?

 These machines use significantly less water than full-size washers — roughly 10–15 litres per wash cycle compared to 50–100 litres for a regular machine.
 Power consumption is around 240 watts, which is negligible on your electricity bill.
 They run on a standard 5A plug point, so no special wiring is needed.

-Who Should Buy a Portable Washing Machine?
+Who Should Buy a Portable Washing Machine Instead of a Full-Size One?